Domestic Violence & Abuse

 The application is made on a form, which is fairly lengthy, supported by a sworn statement (affidavit or affirmation) setting out the facts and the reasons for making the application.

 Time is usually very tight in cases of harassment or domestic violence.
-Therefore in almost all cases, the applicant will make an application first to the duty judge on the day the application is issued.
+Therefore in almost all cases, depending on the local court’s arrangements, the applicant will make an application first to the duty judge on the day the application is issued.
 This is a short hearing without notice to the respondent.
 In almost all cases this is necessary to get a hearing date fast (usually within a week or two) and sometimes this is necessary because there is a fear that as soon as the respondent hears about the application, they may flip and this may cause them to harass the applicant even more or to become violent.
 The judge may then already make a non-molestation order to protect the applicant from harassment.
 The court rarely makes an occupation order at this stage.
 This is because nobody has a right to harass someone else as such, but may have a right to occupy the home, which an order would restrict or excluded.

 If an order has been made without notice (or with notice and the respondent was not at court) the order must be served on the respondent, given to them, personally, usually through people who specialise in this work, called process servers.
 Your solicitor will organise this.

 There will always be a court hearing with notice to the respondent so that they can put their case to the court.
 The court can then extend the orders made without notice, make other orders, or dismiss the application, depending on the circumstances.
 Sometimes there is not enough time to hear the evidence and if there is no agreement the matter will need to be listed again for a longer hearing.
-The courts are sometimes so clogged up that the matter cannot be heard for several weeks or months.
-Unfortunately, this is the case due to underfunding from the Ministry of Justice.